 The Institute was founded in 1983 as the Institute of Marine Law, at the time when South Africa signed the UN Convention on the Law of the Sea.
 During the 1990s environmental law became an increasing component of the Institute’s work, and in 1999 it was re-named the Institute of Marine and Environmental Law to reflect this.
 It is currently housed within the Department of Public Law (Faculty of Law) at the University of Cape Town.
 It is the oldest and largest dedicated grouping of marine and environmental law scholars in Africa.

 The Institute has two full-time academic staff members.
 They are Professor Alexander Paterson and Ms Amanda Mkhonza (lecturer).
-Mrs Olivia Rumble joined the Institute as a senior lecturer on a part-time basis for two years in January 2018.
+Mrs Olivia Rumble joined the Institute as an adjunct senior lecturer in July 2020 having lectured part-time in the Institute from 2018-2019.
 Professor Jan Glazewski and Professor Derry Devine continue to be members of the Institute as Emeritus Professors.
 The staff of the Institute undertake research and consultancy projects, individually and in partnership, in the fields of international, regional and domestic marine and environmental law.
 The Institute also collaborates in research and teaching with other faculties and departments at the University of Cape Town that specialise in marine and environmental subjects.